Visit to the Chastang Dam

 Welcome to the Chastang Dam, a fascinating place where water energy and technology meet to produce green electricity.
 Through our guided tours, you'll discover the history of this iconic hydroelectric site while exploring its behind-the-scenes operations.

-Two guided tours to discover the Chastang Dam
+A guided tour to discover the Chastang Dam

 Whether you're a tech enthusiast or looking for a unique family outing, our guided tours immerse you in a unique world where nature and innovation unite.